 8. Bram Stoker’s Dracula (1992)

-Francis Ford Coppola makes big films (The Godfather, 1972; Apocalypse Now, 1979) and this is his grand spectacle about Dracula.
+Francis Ford Coppola often makes big films and this is his grand spectacle about Dracula.
 The film rightly picked up the three Oscars for Costume, Sound Effects and Make-up.
-Gary Oldman is almost operatic in his performance as the shape-shifting count, who has been awaiting his wife’s return for the whole of 400 years.
-Anthony Hopkins, matches his performance as the unafraid vampire-slayer, Van Helsing.
-The plot might be a little too much all over the place and the narrative tedious is to follow.
+Gary Oldman is almost operatic in his performance as the shape-shifting count, who has been awaiting his wife’s return for 400 years.
+Anthony Hopkins matches his performance as the unafraid vampire-slayer, Van Helsing.
+The plot might be a little too much all over the place and the narrative is difficult to follow.
 But a film crafted so well and that looks so terrifyingly beautiful in its set pieces won’t struggle to grab you by the neck.